IntersectMBO/plutus/docs/raml/README.md

 need some guarantees about the translation to Plutus Core in order to be sure that any bounds derived from the intermediate language were applicable to code which is actually executed.

-It's conceivable that techniques from implicit computational complexity would be directly applicable to Plutus Core, but I don't know how usable these methods are in practice.

 --------